justingallagher/fpga-trace/README.md

 ## Platform

 Using an FPGA is appropriate for ray tracing as the algorithm requires repeated math operations which are quite simple, but need to be done quickly and in parallel.
 An FPGA can provide performance improvments even superior to GPU acceleration, but much more cost effectively.
+As this application is naturally parallel, and involves pure mathematics, encoding this calculation in hardware should be relatively basic, especially when taking advantage of HLS.

 ## Schedule

-Friday April 8:
+Monday April 11:

-* Create benchmark scenes
-* Review and benchmark CPU implementation
 * Acquire FPGA and implement basic logic that can be inferfaced with from C++ (LED blink, adder, etc)
+* Port ray-tracer to ARM and use SIMD to accelerate execution
+* Benchmark ray-tracer performance on CPU

-Friday April 15 (Checkpoint):
+Tuesday April 19 (Checkpoint):

 * Implement intersection for one triangle in FPGA
 * Benchmark rendering a single triangle on FPGA vs CPU

-Friday April 22:
+Monday April 26:

 * Encode scene in FPGA
 * Render and benchmark one full scene with FPGA acceleration

-Friday April 29:
+Monday May 1:

 * Render and benchmark multiple scenes with FPGA acceleration